evergreen-ci/parsley/README.md

 ### Environment Variables

 [env-cmd](https://github.com/toddbluhm/env-cmd#readme) is used to configure build environments for production, staging and development.
+We use two files to represent these various environments: `.cmdrc-local.json` for local builds with non-sensitive information, and `.cmdrc.json` for builds deployed to S3.
 This file is git ignored because it contains API keys that we do not want to publish.
 It should be named `.env-cmdrc.json` and placed at the root of the project.
 This file is required to deploy Parsley to production and to staging.
 Ask a team member to send you their copy of the file, which should look like the following:

 ```js
 {